Foul Play at Foul Bay

 Walk from Long Beach, though this route is at least four miles return and takes you across a live firing range.
 (It’s not the HARP gun anymore, just small arms, but a bullet is a bullet).

 Head to Gemswick and Rock Hall.
 Keep the airport on right then turn right at a red rum shop.
 Right again, follow the road round to the left.
-Take first right, carry on until green rum shop.
+Take first right, carry on until you reach a run-down rum shop.
 Turn right on track, park and walk down slope.
 Turn right – gun is on cliff top.